Yijunmaverick/UniversalStyleTransfer/README.md

 th test_wct.lua -contentDir YourContentImageDir -styleDir YourStyleImageDir -alpha YourStyleWeight
 ```

 By default, we perform WCT (whitening and coloring transform) on conv1-5 features.
+The "-alpha" serves as the style weight to control the transfer effect.
+We use alpha = 0.6 in all experiments.
 Some transfer results and comparisons with existing methods are shown [here](https://drive.google.com/file/d/0B8_MZ8a8aoSed3RrcTBfM1hES3c/view).

 ## Texture synthesis